Losartan and thrombocytopenia

 5. Cancer: Some cancers, such as leukemia and lymphoma, can affect the bone marrow’s ability to produce enough platelets.

-See also Losartan 100mg tab picture
+See also Losartan maximum dose

 It is essential to consult a healthcare provider for a proper diagnosis and treatment if you are experiencing symptoms of thrombocytopenia.